Indigo-Task/indigo_frontend/README.md

 ```
 3. Configure Firebase:

-Create a Firebase project and add your configuration to a .env file in the root directory.
+Add your configuration to a .env file in the root directory.
 Example .env file:
 ```
 VITE_FIREBASE_API_KEY=your_api_key
 VITE_FIREBASE_AUTH_DOMAIN=your_auth_domain